Parent FAQs

 If you think Miss B’s is right for your child, please email complete an enrollment application below.

-The program is free for parents so that you may focus on supporting your child’s learning.
+The program is only $30 per week so that you may focus on supporting your child’s learning.

-We provide academic enrichment Monday – Thursday from 3 – 7 pm on-line; Monday and Wednesday from 4 – 6 pm at the West Wabasso Outreach Center and Tuesday and Thursday at the Intergenerational Center 4 – 6 pm; in groups with no more than three students to ensure individualized academic support year.
+We provide academic enrichment at the Intergenerational Center Monday – Thursday from 4 – 6 pm; Monday and Wednesday from 4 – 6 pm at the West Wabasso Outreach Center.

 First and foremost, we require you to support your child’s consistent attendance.
 Research shows that the more children are present in the afterschool program, the more successful they become in reaching and maintaining proficiency.